-The first 10 spare input terminals are located on the HC-CTL board.
-Additional spare inputs are available on additional HC-UIO Universal Input/Output board (see "HC-UIO Spare Input / Output Assignments" on page 6-61).

-If your installation uses MC-CPI serial control panel boards in the car, spare inputs are also available on these boards and will show up in the Spare Inputs menu as inputs to CPI-F and CPI-Fx, or CPI-R depending upon the car control panel and rear door board configuration.
-If the job has MC-CPI boards, unused spare inputs to these boards must be set to NOT USED.
-If controller software is upgraded in the field, it is very important to check programmable CPI board inputs and verify unused inputs are set to NOT USED.
-Please refer to "MC-CPI Car Panel Interface Board" on page 6-62.
+The first 10 spare input terminals are located on the HC-CTL-2 board.
+Additional spare inputs are available on each HC-UIO Universal Input/Output board.
+Please refer to "HC-UIO Universal Input/Output Board" on page 6-50.
+If your installation uses ICE-COP-2 or MC-CPI serial control panel boards in the car, spare inputs are also available on these boards and will show up in the Spare Inputs menu as inputs to COP-Fx, CPI-F, CPI-Fx or COP-Rx, CPI-R depending upon the car control panel and rear door board configuration.
+If the job has ICE-COP-2 or MC-CPI boards, unused spare inputs to these boards must be set to NOT USED.
+If controller software is upgraded in the field, it is very important to check programmable car panel interface board inputs and verify unused inputs are set to NOT USED.